SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The final step in the script is an attempt to verify the contract on the blockchain explorer.

-## Deploying keylessly without using any factory
+## Deploying keylessly without using a factory
-If you don't have many contracts to deploy then skipping the use of a factory is an alternative.
+If you don't have many contracts to deploy then skipping the use (and deployment) of a factory is an alternative.
 In the same way that a factory was deployed keylessly above, your contracts themselves can be deployed keylessly.

 Just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
 ```
 yarn hardhat run --network [blockchain name] scripts/deployKeylessly-[contract name].js
 ```
 The script will check whether compilation artifacts of your contract exists under the `artifacts-saved` directory, and if so it will ask you whether you want to overwrite it by a possibly newer version from the `artifacts` directory.

+## Upgradeable contracts
+If you have upgradeable contracts that follow the UUPS proxy pattern (as recommended by OpenZeppelin in [Transparent vs UUPS Proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups) then there are two different options this repository can help you with:
+- Deploy both your implementation and `ERC1967Proxy` contracts keylessly by using a customized version of `scripts\deployKeylessly-TESTERC20UG.js`;
+  - `ERC1967Proxy` has a constructor that takes the address of the implementation and initialization arguments.
+These affect the address, so you'd have to make sure that they are kept the same when deploying on each blockchain.
+That means the implementation contract shouldn't be deployed normally as then its own address would be dependent on account nonce.
+- Deploy your implementation normally and `ERC1967Proxy` contract via a keylessly-deployed CREATE3 factory by using a customized version of `scripts\deployViaCREATE3-TESTERC20UG.js`.
+  - Your contract can be deployed normally because by using CREATE3 to deploy `ERC1967Proxy`, the constructor arguments won't affect the address.
+So regardless of what address your contract is deployed to (and even if source code is different), the proxy will always have the same expected address (as long as other critical variables like salt and deploying account are unchanged).

+When it comes time to upgrade your contract, you can use a customized version of `scripts\upgrade-TESTERC20UG.js`, which simply calls `upgradeProxy` in OpenZeppelin's [Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x).
+The deployed `ERC1967Proxy` contract should remain, but point to a new version of your contract that is deployed normally.

 ## Problems that this tool solves